 Little Kern golden trout

-The Little Kern golden trout (O.a. whitei) is native to the Little Kern River and its tributaries, including Clicks, Fish, Mountaineer, Fish, Soda Springs, and WIllow creeks.
+Little Kern golden trout (O.a. whitei) are native to the Little Kern River and its tributaries, including Clicks, Fish, Mountaineer, Soda Springs, and WIllow creeks.

 Of these, the most commonly fished is Clicks Creek as you can basically drive up to it and start fishing.
 Nearby the Lewis Camp Trailhead provides access to the Little Kern River itself, dropping nearly 2000 feet in a bit over 4 miles.
 The trail parallels Fish Creek, my favorite creek for targeting Little Kern golden trout.

-The Kern River rainbow trout is native to the Kern River.
-It has been extirpated from most of historic range.
-It now can only be found in the Kern River and its tributaries above the confluence of Durrwood Creek.
+Kern River rainbow trout (O. mykiss gilberti) are native to the Kern River.
+It has been extirpated from most of its historic range.
+They now can only be found in the Kern River and its tributaries above the confluence of Durrwood Creek.
 They can be found in upper Ninemile, Osa, and Rattlesnake creeks.

 To get into a nice Kern River rainbow trout in its namesake waterway, I recommend you fish the Kern River near the Forks of the Kern.
 It's a bit of a hike, it's roughly a 5 mile hike round trip with an 1100+ foot climb out.
 But you'll be hopefully be rewarded with a might fine catch.
 Note that there is no bridge to cross the Little Kern River so best to go when the flows are low.